 Core services within this program include emotional and practical support, system referrals, as well as case management and coordination.

 The Resilient Families Mental Health and Wellness Program oversees the wellbeing of all families connected with the CAC.
 The program works with Medical Staff and the Child and Family Advocate Program to connect families with appropriate and timely mental and physical health services within the CAC and/or in the community.
 This program also works collaboratively with community agencies to bridge the gaps between mental health services and ensure families transition smoothly.

-Core services within the program include dialogue in the community, presentations, educational resources, and professional training for staff
+Core services within the program include facilitating dialogue in the community, making presentations, as well as providing educational resources and professional training for staff.